Adoption: Adoptees of LGBT parents

 There is evidence that shows the adoptees of LGBT families and those in heterosexual families have no significant differences in development.
 One of the main arguments used against same-sex adoption is that a child needs a mother and a father in the home to develop properly.
 However, a 2013 study of predictors for psychological outcomes of adoptees showed that family type (hetero, gay, lesbian) does not affect the child's adjustment; rather the preparedness of the adoptive parent(s), and health of relationship to partner, and other contextual factors predicted later adjustment in early placed adoptees.
 Along with this, a 2009 study showed again that sexual orientation of parents does not affect externalizing and internalized problems, but family functioning and income can affect adjustment, especially for older adoptees.

-Late discovery adoptees
+Late-Discovery Adoptees

-Late Discovery Adoption is a term used to describe the situation where an adopted individual first discovers that they are adopted at a later age than is universally considered to be appropriate, often well into adulthood.
-Adopted individuals who discover their adoption status at a later age are referred to as Late Discovery Adoptees (LDAs).
+"Late-discovery adoption" is a term used to describe the situation where an adopted individual first discovers that they are adopted at a later age than is universally considered to be appropriate, often well into adulthood.
+Adopted individuals who discover their adoption status at a later age are referred to as late-discovery adoptees (LDAs).
 Failure of the adoptive parent(s) to disclose adoption status to a child is an outdated adoption practice that was once fairly common for adoptees born in the 1930s, 1940s and 1950s.
 Since the 1970s, it has been socially unacceptable to keep the truth from adopted individuals regarding their genetic origins.
-The discovery of the deception regarding true parentage and that one is, in fact, a Late Discovery Adoptee can add "layers of trauma, loss, betrayal, identity confusion, and disorganization upon learning the truth."
+The discovery of the deception regarding true parentage and that one is, in fact, a late-discovery adoptee can add "layers of trauma, loss, betrayal, identity confusion, and disorganization upon learning the truth."